 Source: Bureau of Labor Statistics

 You might think a master’s degree means always having to write a long thesis, but you’ll have a variety of end-of-program options, depending on your program’s requirement.

 Your professional development is our priority.
 As a graduate student, you can collaborate with faculty members on research projects, both through coursework and independent study.
 Through capstone projects, you can contribute new knowledge to your discipline and create solutions for issues that affect your professional communities.

-View our Around Campus calendar for a complete schedule of our Graduate Studies Webinars.
+View us in the APUS Trefry library to register for a complete schedule of our Graduate Studies Webinars.
 These offer professional development in areas such as grant writing, preparing for your practicum experience, managing conflict in the workplace, and conducting research.

 Imagine hearing an 80,000-word thesis explained in less than 180 seconds!
 Graduate students from across the globe are doing just that in preparation for the Three Minute Thesis Competition (3MT).
 Participation may help you cultivate your research, academic, presentation, and communication skills by condensing your research into a brief, engaging presentation using a single presentation slide.
-In addition, APU holds a local 3MT competition each year, with the next event starting now.
-Visit our 3MT page for details.
+In addition, APU holds a virtual 3MT competition each year.

 The university is a partner and major sponsor of the Policy Studies Organization (PSO), a Washington, D.C.-based publisher of academic journals and book series, sponsor of conferences, and producer of programs.
 You can attend and present at PSO conferences to engage in academic dialogue and network with colleagues in your field.
 In collaboration with PSO, the university publishes two peer-reviewed journals, the Internet Learning Journal and the Journal of Global Security and Intelligence Studies.